Featured Resource

 Remember, the key point is that it’s never too early to conduct a website accessibility audit.
 The audit process itself is educational, helping you better understand the requirements for website accessibility.
 Once your initial audit is complete, the real work begins: implementing changes and maintaining accessibility over time.

 Creating and maintaining a fully accessible website is a journey, not a destination.
-This path requires ongoing effort, but the benefits of inclusivity and compliance are well worth it.
+This path requires ongoing effort, but the benefits of compliance are well worth it.
 Here’s a step-by-step guide to help your school navigate the path to website accessibility:

 Discovery is the first crucial step on your accessibility journey.
 It can be triggered by various factors: